-During floods, pressure from water and debris can break apart the bracing system and lift the structure from its supports.
+During floods, pressure from water and debris can break apart a bridge's system and lift the structure from its supports.
 Today, engineers design bridges to protect them from extreme weather and flood events.
-Decks and design structures will be above flood levels to avoid being hit with debris and structural elements will be designed to allow water to flow through and around piers and abutments.
+Decks and design structures will be above flood levels to avoid being hit with debris, and structural elements will be designed to allow water to flow through and around piers and abutments.
 By building spans, we avoid the possibility of large objects hitting structural elements.
 Many aging structures were built with piers not set deeply into the riverbed.
 Newer ones benefit from being built with modern pile drivers that place piers deeper and provide a more solid foundation.

 Additionally, it will be built above the height of the 2008 Cedar River flood level.

 Flood protection is being incorporated into the lake design to protect the lake and more than 93 businesses in the area.
 With a better understanding and management of the lake, its water level and hydrology, we will be more prepared when rain and flood events do occur.

 How does it fit with the current need to construct flood walls?